ToluGIT/DLP-AWS-lambda/README.md

 Now that we have identified the PII from the object files, we can automate post-action after detection.

-Before doing this, we need to set EventBridge and Lambda
+Before doing this, we need to configure SNS, EventBridge and Lambda.

 ## Step 3 - Configure SNS